Qolore7/moonshadow/README.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you won't lose any progress.

-**REMINDER:** This list does not work with non-English and non-Steam versions of the game.
+**REMINDER:** This list does not work with non-English and non-Steam/GOG versions of the game.

 If you have any other installation issues, I may need to update the list.
 Please drop by the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server to report any errors!

 # Startup

 Open the installation folder and double click on the program called `ModOrganizer.exe`.

+IMPORTANT:
+If you use the GOG version of the game, activate all the mods under the **GOG Support** separator

 Make sure the dropdown box on the right is set to `Moonshadow` and press the Run button.